History, tourist information, and nearby accommodation

 Attraction Type: Castle

-Location: On Castle Steet, just off the ring road.
+Location: On Castle Street, just off the ring road.
 There is a paid parking lot immediately behind the castle.
-The site is usually open during daylight hours.
 Free admission and there are several useful interpretive panels on site.

 Canterbury Castle Photos